Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 - These two squads combine to surrender 54.3 points per game, 6.2 fewer than this contest's over/under.

-- The average total in Aggies games this season is 50.9, 9.6 points fewer than Saturday's total of 60.5 .
+- Aggies games have an average total of 50.9 points this season, 9.6 fewer than Saturday's over/under.

-- In 2021, games involving the Tigers have averaged a total of 61.5 points, 1.0 more than the set total in this contest.
+- The 61.5 PPG average total in Tigers games this season is 1.0 point more than this game's over/under.

 Texas A&M Stats and Trends

-- In Texas A&M's six games this year, it has three wins against the spread.
+- Texas A&M has played six games, with three wins against the spread.

 - This season, the Aggies have two against the spread wins in three games as a favorite of 8.5 points or more.

-- Texas A&M's games this year have hit the over two times in seven opportunities (28.6%).
+- Texas A&M's games this year have hit the over on two of seven set point totals (28.6%).

 - Texas A&M is 2-0 against the spread and 2-0 overall this season when the team notches more than 37.5 points.